MariyamSiddiqui/Investigating-Netflix-Movies/README.md

-# Investigating-Netflix-Movies
+# 📊 Netflix Movies Duration Analysis (1990s)
-In this project, we analyze Netflix's movie dataset to focus specifically on movies released in the 1990s (from 1990 to 1999).
-The goal is to explore the distribution of movie durations during that decade and identify how many short action movies were made.
-A short movie is defined as one with a duration of less than 90 minutes.
-Using data filtering, cleaning, and visualization, we aim to gain insights into movie trends from the 1990s.
+This project analyzes Netflix's movie dataset, focusing on movies released in the 1990s (1990–1999).
+The objective is to explore the distribution of movie durations during that decade and identify how many short action movies (less than 90 minutes) were released.

+## 📌 Key Features:
+📅 Filters the dataset to include only movies from the 1990s.

+🎬 Identifies and counts short action movies based on runtime.

+🧼 Cleans and processes string-based duration data.

+📈 Visualizes the distribution of movie durations using a histogram.

+🧠 Uses Pandas and Matplotlib for data analysis and plotting.

+## 📁 Dataset:
+The dataset used is netflix_data.csv, which contains information about Netflix titles including type, title, release year, duration, genre, etc.